-Being recently savaged in a European Parliament speech by Nigel Farage MEP hasn’t knocked Hermam Van Rompuy off his stride.
-The newly-appointed President of the European Council was in fine speaking form at the College of Europe in Bruges.
+Being recently savaged in a European Parliament speech by Nigel Farage MEP hasn’t knocked Herman Van Rompuy off his stride.
+The newly-appointed President of the European Council was in fine form at the College of Europe where we heard a Van Rompuy Bruges speech.

-Speaking in both French and English empasised the nature of his job–bringing Europeans together despite our differences.
+Speaking in both French and English emphasised the nature of his job—bringing Europeans together despite our differences.

 His introduction set the College of Europe into a wider context of European integration and European Union.
 This device allowed him to consider a few of the main players in the brief history of the European Union, before noting that he wasn’t here to honour them.
 With hints of Shakespeare’s Julius Caesar he noted that we honour them by asking what to do now.